MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/convert-user-mailbox-to-shared-mailbox.md

 ::: moniker range="o365-worldwide"

-> [!NOTE]
-> If you're not using the new Microsoft 365 admin center, you can turn it on by selecting the **Try the new admin center** toggle located at the top of the Home page.

 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.

 2. Select the name of the user whose mailbox you want to convert.

+3. Reset the user's password.

+> [!NOTE]
+> While it is not required to reset the user's password during the conversion of mailbox type, it is important to understand that unless the password is reset, **the original username and password will continue working** after the mailbox is converted.

 3. On the **Mail** tab, under **More actions**, select **Convert to shared mailbox**.